(Reprinted from my personal blog. Original post date: Aug. 30, 2016. Updated. Update #2: 23 May 2018, added link to FreeDOS edlin.)

 Down and Dirty

 If I really wanted to get down and dirty, I’d get a USB-to-serial adapter and hook up that old VT220 terminal I still have laying around.
-But we’re focusing on stuff you already have on your computer.
+But for now, we’re focusing on stuff you already have on your computer.

 Personally, I like to have some music playing while I’m writing at home—it masks TV noise, kid noise, dog noise (unless there’s a thunderstorm, then she’s moaning under my feet), and noise from outside.
 But you might have a stereo in your writing room, or you find the music distracting, and you don’t need anything but a screen to type into.